Approaching three decades as a public company focused on top U.S. markets

 First Industrial's Ownership Guidelines apply to the following persons:

-- Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and Chief Investment Officer ("CIO")
+- Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), Chief Investment Officer ("CIO") and General Counsel ("GC")

 - All Executive Vice Presidents